 - Tax: FinTech, IT and E-commerce platforms are continuously increased their hiring of tax professionals.
 Companies prepared for Brexit by introducing specific project-based roles, such as Head of Brexit Tax, within existing team infrastructures.
-Detailed understanding of tax laws such as IR35 as well as knowledge of financial planning in areas such as estate, retirement, risk management and investments is also in demand.
+Detailed understanding of tax laws such as IR35 as well as knowledge of financial planning in areas such as estate, retirement, risk management and investments are also in demand.

 - Legal: Brexit resulted in increased hiring for both temporary and permanent in-house lawyers with specialist knowledge in Data Protection, Banking/Finance & TMT, 6+PQE (employment law).

-- Banking: Specialist with knowledge of regulatory change, model risk, e-trading, regulatory change, and equity capital markets (ECM).
+- Banking: Specialist with knowledge of the regulatory change, model risk, e-trading, regulatory change, and equity capital markets (ECM).
 As ever, an ACA accounting qualification will also act as a good differentiator.

 - Accountancy: Clients need more accountancy advice and extra help with planning, forecasting, and managing working capital.
 The Big 4 firms (PwC, KPMG, Deloitte and EY) are the main players in terms of global accountancy firms.
 They offer a broad range of services from the traditional audit, tax and advisory offerings to risk analysis, consulting and data analytics.
 These firms each have more than 1,500 staff and hire roughly 200-300 graduates every year.
-Professionals with experience in cloud computing softwares are in demand for this sector: Xero, Quickbooks and Sage Business Cloud.
+Professionals with experience in cloud computing software are in demand for this sector: Xero, Quickbooks and Sage Business Cloud.

 - Healthcare: With over 4.5 million people having contact with the NHS every week and this being forecast to rise with an ever-ageing population, staff in all areas of healthcare are in urgent demand.

-- Construction: The construction business continues to increase its demand for candidates with technical skills such as building information modeling (BIM), drone piloting and project management software.
+- Construction: The construction business continues to increase its demand for candidates with technical skills such as building information modelling (BIM), drone piloting and project management software.
 Green construction is also a growing field in construction.
 More and more buildings and plans are incorporating green technology into the construction process.

 - Technology, Media and Telecommunications (TMT)